 Serves: 6 to 8

 - 1 cup uncooked quinoa, bulgur, or whole grain couscous

 - Several fresh mint leaves, to taste, thinly sliced, optional

 - Juice of 1 large lemon

 - Salt and freshly ground pepper to taste

-Combine the grain with 2 cups of water in a small saucepan.
+If you use quinoa or bulgur, combine the grain with 2 cups water in a small saucepan.
 Bring to a gentle boil, then lower the heat, cover, and simmer until the water is absorbed, about 15 minutes.
 If you’d like a more tender grain, add 1/2 cup additional water and continue to simmer until the water is absorbed.
 Fluff with a fork and allow to cool to room temperature.

-Combine with the remaining ingredients in a serving dish and mix well.
+Whichever grain you have used, transfer it to a serving container and allow to cool to room temperature.
+Add the remaining ingredients and mix well.
 Cover and let stand for an hour or so before serving if time allows.